“Experience hath shewn that even under the best forms (of government)

 *Did you know that nearly half of U.S. states do not even have mandatory membership "unified" state bar associations?

 “There are 33 mandatory state bar associations and 20 voluntary state bars.”

 Here's an alternative source for somewhat similar information: ABA Division for Bar Services.

 *There are some potentially interesting comparisons regarding different states' attorney regulation practices & rules here.

 *How much does the State Bar of Texas receive in revenues each year?
-Are you ready for this?
+Are you ready for these exorbitant financial reports?

 *Why does the Texas Bar charge (increasingly) for advertising reviews, and continuing legal education (CLE)?
-State bars such as Virginia's do not charge anything at all for the ad reviews, despite charging lower annual bar dues.
-Virginia's mandatory membership state bar also sells comparatively little CLE.
-By the way, does it not represent a conflict of interest for the Texas Bar to profit so much from educating about attorney ethics while simultaneously issuing disciplinary rules, interpreting and selectively enforcing them, and even restricting who can offer competing CLE courses and under which circumstances?
+State bars such as Virginia's do not charge anything at all for the ad reviews, despite charging rather comparable annual bar dues (and for a far smaller member attorney population, giving them far less of an economy of scale).
+Virginia's mandatory membership state bar also sells comparatively little CLE while the Texas Bar rakes in over $13 million annually for it.
+By the way, how does it not represent a (corrupting) conflict of interest for the Texas Bar to profit so much from educating about attorney ethics while simultaneously issuing disciplinary rules, interpreting and selectively enforcing them, and even restricting who can offer competing CLE courses and under which circumstances?

 Relevant Facebook pages:

 *Hold the Office of the Chief Disciplinary Counsel Accountable / website: OCDC-Revealed.com